Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 - [FontAwesome] (https://fontawesome.com/) for using icons
 - [GoogleFonts] (https://fonts.google.com/) to use Montserrat font
 - [GoogleMaps] (https://www.google.com/maps) to use embaded map of the firm address
+- [Hover.css] (https://ianlunn.github.io/Hover/) to use hover effect on contact icons in the Footer

 ## Testing - to be done